MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

 # required metadata

 title: Solutions scan in Workplace Analytics
-description: Describes how to scan for opportunities in Workplace Analytics
+description: Learn how to scan for opportunities in Workplace Analytics
 author: paul9955
 ms.author: v-midehm
 ms.date: 07/30/2019